Skip to Content

 The Three Stages of Emotional Development

-What are the stages of emotional development in younger children and how can we recognize them?
+What are the stages of emotional development in young children, and how can they be recognized?

 Developmental psychologist Erik Erikson (1902-1994) believed that the human development socialization process occurred in eight stages.
 Three of those proposed stages, in which children gain trust, autonomy and initiative take place during early childhood.